jovotech/learn-jovo/tutorials/deploy-to-azure/README.md

-# Deploy your Voice App to Azure
+# Deploy your Voice App to Microsoft Azure

 Learn how to host your Alexa Skills and Google Actions on Microsoft Azure with Azure Functions and Cosmos DB as your database.